woset-workshop/woset-workshop.github.io/README.md

-# Proceedings of WOSET 2018
+# Articles presented in WOSET 2018

 For inquires, please contact Sherief Reda (sherief_reda@brown.edu)

 [Agenda for the day](agenda.pdf)

+To cite an article, please use this format:
+Author names, "Article title", Article Number, Workshop on Open-Source EDA Technology (WOSET), 2018.

 [Article 1: LGraph: A multilanguage open-source database](PDFs/a1.pdf).
 Rafael Trapani Possignolo, Sheng Hong Wang, Haven Skinner and Jose Renau